MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-manage-vm-protect.md

     - Evaluate backup products that can efficiently capture and transmit backup data to minimize resource content on the solution.
     - Evaluate backup products that efficiently store backup data using incremental or differential backups to minimize the need for full backups across all VMs in the environment.
  - **Restore**
     - Backup products can restore virtual disks, app data within an existing VM, or the entire VM resource and associated virtual disks.
-The restore scheme you need depends on how you plan to restore the app and it will impact your app time to recovery.
+The restore scheme you need depends on how you plan to restore the app.
 For example, it may be easier to redeploy SQL server from a template and then restore the databases instead of restoring the entire VM or set of VMs.

 ### Replication/manual failover

 An alternate approach to supporting high availability is to replicate your app VMs to another cloud and rely on a manual failover.
 The replication of the operating system, app binaries, and app data can be done at the VM level or guest OS level.
-The failover is managed using additional software that is not part of the app.
+The failover is managed using additional software that isn't part of the app.

 With this approach, the app is deployed in one cloud and its VM is replicated to the other cloud.
 If a failover is triggered, the secondary VMs need to be powered on in the second cloud.
 In some scenarios, the failover creates the VMs and attaches disks to them.
-This process can take a long time to complete, especially with a multi-tiered application that requires a specific start-up sequence.
+This process can take a long time to complete, especially with a multi-tiered app that requires a specific start-up sequence.
 There may also be steps that must be run before the app is ready to start servicing requests.

 ![Replication-manual failover](media/azure-stack-manage-vm-backup/vm_backupdataflow_02.png)